 That’s why it is as harmful as sun heat.
 A tanning bed has no direct link with any damage while you are not conceiving.

 But at the time of your pregnancy, it can be harmful to you and your child.
 Here are some health problems that can be caused because of the tanning bed during pregnancy.

 Bed tanning will increase the chance of having melanoma skin cancer If you just use it ten times between 12 months.
 This is deadly cancer and can harm you and your unborn baby.
 This cancer even causes death.

 There are also other things to worry about tanning beds besides UV rays.
 Your body temperature usually gets raised when you use a tanning bed.
 This extreme temperature can cause serious harm to your unborn child.
 Temperature above 102 degrees F is very dangerous for unborn infants.

-Pregnant mothers fear aging and spot most and tanning beds cause these.
-Each session of it enhances the possibility of aging.
+Pregnant mothers fear ageing and spot most and tanning beds cause these.
+Each session of it enhances the possibility of ageing.

 Self-tanners: Safe or Not